jndean/AlphaLogger/README.md

 Implementing the AlphaZero algorithm (the entirely unsupervised iteration of AlphaGo) to learn the beautiful game of Logger.
 The Logger state-space is a *little* smaller than that of Go or Chess, but then my GPU is a *little* smaller than a V100.

+Unlike AlphaZero, AlphaLogger supports more than 2 player, but ending the network value head with a softmax across a vector of player win probabilities which can then be mapped to [-1, 1].

 Proof-of-concept tasks: